AndrewNow/Eight-Branches/content/blog/ancient-wisdom-modern-practise-winning-a-nobel-prize-with-tcm/index.md

   treatment for Malaria.
 thumbnail: tu-youyou-eight-branches-post.jpg
 ---
-Ancient Wisdom, Modern Practise: Winning Nobel Prize with TCM
+Ancient Wisdom, Modern Practice: Winning Nobel Prize with TCM

 Modern Medicine is often associated with new, high-tech, and at odds with Traditional Medicine.
 This is a very uncooperative perspective as there is often knowledge and wisdom hidden in ancient societies.
 From the pyramids, to 2000-year-old seismoscopes (Earthquake detectors), there are dozens of examples of ancient wisdom extending from the past to teach the modern world; however, few rival stories the impact of Tu Youyou’s 2015 Noble prize in Medicine and Physiology for the discovery of a treatment for Malaria.